epam/edp-install/docs/user-guide/application.md

    b.
 Select the **Apply** button to apply the changes.

-   c.
-(Optional) Enable commit validation mechanism by navigating to Jenkins/Tekton and adding the _commit-validate_ stage in the Code Review pipeline to have your commits reviewed.

 3. To disable Jira integration, in the **Edit Application** dialog do the following:

    a.
 Uncheck the **Integrate with Jira server** check box.

    b.
 Select the **Apply** button to apply the changes.

-   c.
-(Optional) Disable commit validation mechanism by navigating to Jenkins/Tekton and removing the _commit-validate_ stage in the Code Review pipeline to have your commits reviewed.

 4. To create, edit and delete application branches, please refer to the [Manage Branches](../user-guide/manage-branches.md) page.